OVERCOMING THE SAINTS

 No one can learn that song by hearing it.
 It must be created in us by the Lord Jesus in the midst of much tribulation.

-Confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God.
+strengthening the souls of the disciples, exhorting them to continue in the faith, and saying, “We must through many tribulations enter the kingdom of God.”
 (Acts 14:22)

 (“Overcoming the Saints”, 3997-1)